less_retarded_wikimain page, file list (478), single page HTML, source, report, wiki last updated on 09/22/23

-Naming of a philosophy, movement, group, ideology etc. is probably much more important than most people think.
-This is because the name is the single most stable defining feature of such entity; everything else, all the books and knowledge associated to it may be distorted by history, but the name will always stay the same and will hold a scrutiny over all actions of the entity, it will always be a permanent reminder to every follower of what he is trying to achieve.
+Name of a philosophy, project, movement, group, ideology etc. plays a more significant role than a common man believes.
+A naive view is that name is just an identifier, a common man will rather believe promise of politician than the name of his party; however name is much more than a mere string of letters, it is the single most stable defining feature of an entity; everything else, all the books and knowledge associated with it may be distorted by history, but the name will always stay the same and will hold a scrutiny over all actions of the entity, it will always be a permanent reminder to every follower of what he is trying to achieve.
 But what if the name of the movement changes?
 Then it is to be considered a new, different movement.
-The name holds the one true goal.
+The name usually holds the one true goal.

 For this we have to keep in mind two things:

 - When encountering a new movement/philosophy/ideology etc., we can tell a lot about it from its name: the name is its ultimate goal which will be pursued on detriment of other goals.
-A lot of times the bad movements are those named after the means (e.g. capitalism) or people (e.g. Maoism) rather than goals (e.g. pacifism) because by this dominance the focus on means will inevitably subordinate the goal.
+A lot of times the bad movements are those named after the means (e.g. capitalism or open source) or people (e.g. Maoism) rather than goals (e.g. pacifism) because by this dominance the focus on means will inevitably subordinate the goal.

 - When starting a new movement, we have to pay very careful attention to giving it a name.

 Nevertheless keep in mind that while the power of the name is great, it is not infinite and the above may not hold if stronger forces are at play -- there have been many cases of name abuse in history, notably e.g. by Nazism whose name stands for "national socialism" but whose actions were completely anti-socialist, or so called "Anarcho" capitalism which abuses the name anarchism despite being completely anti-anarchist.